luizgilberto/incode3_project2/README.md

-# INCODE - Project 1
+# INCODE - Project 2
 ## Mr. Coffee

-This is the first project of the third INCODE bootcamp.
+This is the second project of the third INCODE bootcamp.
 Was a excelent execise of how make a HTML and CSS website just coding directly.